canonical/prometheus-k8s-operator/README.md

 ## Usage

+The Prometheus Operator may be deployed using the Juju commandline as in

+    juju deploy prometheus-k8s

 By default the Prometheus Operator monitors itself, but it also accepts additional scrape targets over Juju relations with charms that support the `prometheus` interface and preferably use the Prometheus